Blockchain And Sport Industry: Are They An Effective Team?

 Technically, fan tokens are regular ERC-20 tokens on an Ethereum Proof-of-Authority sidechain.
-The platform also designed its own Chiliz token operating on this blockchain, with which it is possible to trade fan tokens of different clubs indirectly against each other at a market price based on demand and supply.
+The platform also designed its own Chiliz football coin operating on this blockchain, with which it is possible to trade fan tokens of different clubs indirectly against each other at a market price based on demand and supply.
 In other words, Chiliz and its clients are trying to leverage the blockchain to monetize the fanbase in exchange for fan-centric activities that possession of each fan token allows.

 Another avenue of monetizing the global fanbase via blockchain involves officially licensed digital cards of players.
 The fantasy football platform Sorare, created in early 2019, by now have entered agreements with over 100 clubs including Paris Saint-Germain, a top-tier team from France, to produce virtual cards for players.
 Every card is a digital collectible – most certainly an NFT under the hood.
 Fans can collect, trade, and use them for different gaming activities, and they can even hold fantasy football tournaments.
 So CryptoKittish.